colemancda/GunBound-Decomp/ARCHITECTURE.md

 - `EncodeChecksumState` / `EncodeChecksumStateXored` (`0x40a4a0`/`0x40a440`) —
   push the current or XOR-mixed value through `EncodeOutgoingPacketField`.

+**Per-player instances confirmed.** Most call sites use the implicit/default state, but `PeekPacketChecksumState` is also called with an **explicit pointer argument** at several sites — a whole-binary scan for every instruction referencing the constant `0xebef4` (34 hits across ~15 functions, including `0x3020`'s disconnect handler and `State11_InBattle_ProcessBattleAction`) found a consistent pattern:
+`playerId * 0x224 + 0xebef4` computes a pointer into an **array of
+per-player packet-checksum-state objects** (0x224/548 bytes each), passed directly into `PeekPacketChecksumState` (sometimes via the thin wrapper `FUN_0040a4d0`, which is just `EnterCriticalSection` + `PeekPacketChecksumState` + `LeaveCriticalSection`).
+This resolves what several earlier passes had flagged as an unidentified `0x224`-byte "`PlayerGameSlot`" struct spawned by action `0x8408` — that was a conflation; `0x8408` never touches this array at all (it populates four separate small `uint` arrays instead, see [PROTOCOL.md](PROTOCOL.md)'s action `0x8408` writeup).
+Whether the *other* `0x224`-byte sightings elsewhere (the room-list's 20-element loop, the Avatar Store's 8-element array) are this same checksum-state struct, or an unrelated struct that happens to share the size, is still unresolved.

 Also named this round: `GetPlayerRecordBySlot` (`0x4206f0`) — a per-slot player-record accessor called throughout the battle/room code.